EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 The following properties are required for all dataset-level discovery metadata records:

 - `type`: Describes the resource type described by the WCMP record.
-Example: `"type": "Feature"`
+Example: `"type": "Dataset"`
 - `title`: A human-readable name of the dataset.
 Example: `"title": "Land surface weather observations"`
 - `description`: A free-text summary description of the dataset.
 Example: `"description":"Land surface observations measured at automatic and manual weather stations of EUMETNET Members and their trusted partners (last 24 hours only)"`
 - `themes`: